 Listen

-WUVT's slogan is "radio for everyone," and true to this, we offer a wide variety of options to listen on whatever device you have whether you're on the Virginia Tech campus or on another continent.
-We've been running an Internet simulcast stream for two decades, so you can listen on your computer, your phone, or even your smart speaker.
+WUVT's slogan is "Radio for Everyone!"
+True to our motto, we offer a wide variety of options to listen on any of your devices, whether you're on the Virginia Tech campus or even another continent.
+We've been running an internet simulcast stream for two decades, so you can listen on your computer, your phone, or even your smart speaker.

-If you'd like to listen in your browser, just press the play button on the little radio robot guy's face!
-He won't mind; he likes it.
+If you'd like to listen in your browser, just press the play button on the little radio robot guy at the top of this site!
+He won't mind.
+He likes it!

 Android and iOS

-The stream works in most mobile browsers, but if you'd prefer an app, we have a few options:
+The webstream works in most mobile browsers, but if you'd prefer an app, we have a few options:

 Smart Speakers